 The HAE symptoms began when I was about seven years old.
 Before then, my mother had spent 14 years with regular stomach cramps, vomiting, and diarrhea, as well as throat, hand, and feet swellings.
 Doctors told her she had a virus or the parasitic disease giardiasis or that the symptoms were related to farming.
 When I started to have the exact same symptoms, it was decided to test for genetic conditions.
 After three weeks in the hospital, countless tests, and having my appendix removed to be on the safe side, I was diagnosed with HAE.
-After our HAE diagnoses, my mother and I traveled 1,800 kilometers to visit a specialist where we were advised that the only treatment available was steroids and we should avoid these due to side effects.
-The hospital could store fresh frozen plasma, which in the event of a throat swelling could be flown out to us.
+After our HAE diagnosis, my mother and I traveled 1,800 kilometers to visit a specialist, where we were advised that the only treatment available was steroids and that we should avoid these due to side effects.
+The hospital could store fresh frozen plasma, which in the event of a throat swelling, could be flown out to us.
 We also kept an EpiPen to buy us time before we reached the hospital.
 However, six hours of rough roads were hard to tolerate during the pain of an attack, and often it would start to resolve itself by the time we arrived anyway.
 In the wet season, we could be cut off for up to three months at a time.
 We were strongly advised to change our lifestyle and move to the city as both my mother and I could possibly die if we stayed in the outback.

 What happened when you had your first serious throat swelling at the age of 21?